 By reading the labels, you can determine where your hiking calories are coming from: fat, carbohydrate, or protein.

-In my humble opinion, average hikers should lean toward more carbs than fats while on the trail for a steady supply of hiking calories.
+In my humble opinion (I'm no expert), average hikers should lean toward more carbs than fats while on the trail for a steady supply of hiking calories.

-But the day before, and the day after, a hike, you want a more balanced mix of calorie-supplying foods.
-This ensures strong muscles and stored glucose (as glycogen) and fat (as adipose) to keep you going strong.
+But for the rest of us?
+The day before, and the day after, a hike, you want a more balanced mix of calorie-supplying foods.

 The International Society of Sports Nutrition (ISSN) recommends general dietary guidelines for what they call "athletes participating in a general fitness program": folks who exercise 30-40 minutes a day, at least 3 times per week.